UlordChain/Document/Proof-of-Work.md

-# A One-Way Function for Proof-of-Work
+# CryptoHello: A One-Way Function for Proof-of-Work

 In this paper, we present a one-way function H, which is friendly to CPU architectures, but NOT to GPUs, FPGAs or ASICs.